pingcap/docs-cn/dumpling-overview.md

 ### Required privileges

+- PROCESS: Required to query the cluster information to obtain the PD address and then control GC via the PD.
 - SELECT: Required when exporting tables.
 - RELOAD: Required when using `consistency flush`.
 Note that only TiDB supports this privilege.
 When the upstream is an RDS database or a managed service, you can ignore this privilege.
 - LOCK TABLES: Required when using `consistency lock`.
 This privilege must be granted for all the databases and tables to be exported.